Kozea/CairoSVG/pages/contribute.rst

 As a Hacker
 ===========

 Interested in hacking?
-Feel free to clone the `git repository on Gitorious
-<http://www.gitorious.org/cairosvg/cairosvg>`_ if you want to add new features,
-fix bugs or update documentation.
+Feel free to clone the :codelink:`git repository on GitHub` if you want to add new features, fix bugs or update documentation.